-Bruno Racine is a partner in the business law group at Langlois Lawyers.
+Bruno Racine is a partner in the business law group at Langlois Lawyers and he is also a member of the firm’s Board of Directors.
 He is jointly in charge of our tax division.

 Bruno has a solid reputation and expertise in analyzing and representing the interests of managers and shareholders of small and medium-sized enterprises (SMEs), both in the context of tax and corporate planning and reorganization and in representation before the authorities, whether provincial or federal.